People

 I am a Lecturer and currently Programme Director for the Sociology BA programmes in the school of Criminology, Sociology and Social Policy.

 My PhD was awarded in 2025, titled Shadows of Hope: using haunting-informed auto/biography to explore women's family-making across three women in one family.
-As part of this PhD I developed a new research process ('haunting-informed auto/biography') and produced a series of short, sociological fictions and life-writings.
+As part of this PhD I developed a new research process ('haunting-informed auto/biography') and as a result produced a series of short, sociological fictions, life-writings and cultural composites.

 Prior to working at the University I worked in the charity sector in Leicester.
 I worked as part of a partnership programme, supporting initiatives combining arts and creative education to tackle educational and social inequalities.
 Prior to this I worked in children's publishing.